paulroth3d/sfdcgruntrunner/README.md

 	"sfdc_runner": {

-Folder where the extracted static resources are found
+Path to folder where the extracted static resources are found

+EX: for sfdcantprojects, this could be : 'resources'",
+EX: for mavensmate projects, this would likely be 'resource-bundles'",

 		"resourcesPath": "resources",

-regular expression used to determine the folder used as exploded static resource this allows us to determine whether the file changed actually belongs to a static resource or not the following assumes the folders found within resources are
+regular expression used to determine the folder used as exploded static resource this allows us to determine whether the file changed actually belongs to a static resource or not the following assumes the folders found within resources are.

+note: this would likely include the resourcesPath above

+EX - sfdcantprojects: resources/([^/]+)/
+EX - mavensmate     : resource-bundles/([^/]+)/

 		"resourceFolderPattern": "resources/([\\w_ ]+)/",